w3c/json-ld-api/tests/README.md

   The _expected_ results  can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output.
 * _toRdf_ tests have _input_ and _expected_ documents.
   The _expected_ results can be compared using [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism).
+* _http_ tests have _input_ and _expected_ documents and an optional _context_ document.
+  These tests describe the behavior of an HTTP server performing content-negotiation using the ACCEPT header, specified using the _accept_ option to generate the _expected_ result document.
+  The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output after potentially remapping blank node identifiers (see below).
+  Additionally, if the result is compacted and the `ordered` option is not set, result should be expanded and compared with the expanded _expected_ document also using [JSON-LD object comparison](#json-ld-object-comparison).

+  If the result is to be compacted, and no explicit context URL is provided, test subjects should use http/default-context.jsonld

+  If the profile parameter includes http://example.com/do-not-use, test subjects should reject the URL and not accept the media type.
+Otherwise, for any other URL, applications should apply the specified URL for the context or frame, as appropriate.

+  For *NegativeEvaluationTests*, the result is the expected HTTP status.
+Options may be present to describe the intended HTTP behavior:
+  * _accept_: The HTTP _Accept_ header value.

 Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.